j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 *

-My words will be lost,
+My words will fade,
 sure as the furious
 airplay of swallows
-juts and chirps between
-the deep peaks.
+between the deep peaks.

 *